puma/puma-dev/README.md

-# Puma-dev: A fast, zero-config development server for OS X
+# Puma-dev: A fast, zero-config development server for OS X and Linux

 Puma-dev is the emotional successor to pow.
-It provides a quick and easy way to manage apps in development on OS X.
+It provides a quick and easy way to manage apps in development on OS X and Linux.

 ## Highlights